-Here goes my fare thee well
+Here goes my fare thee well"

-are saying goodbye at the Train Station: who knows if they will ever see each other again.
-As Train starts to pull out of the station, the lover staying behind runs alongside to keep his lover in view as long as possible, while the lover on the train either leans out the window or is pressed up against the glass.
+The two Star-Crossed Lovers are saying goodbye: who knows if they will ever see each other again.
+Expect a conductor on the platform shouting "Board!", forcing them apart.
+As the train starts to pull out of the station, the lover staying behind runs alongside to keep his lover in view as long as possible, while the lover on the train either leans out the window or is pressed up against the glass.

-- Allison And Lillia plays this trope almost entirely straight (with it being a literal Tear Jerker), though it's subverted a scene (and 15-year Time Skip) later.
+- Allison and Lillia plays this trope almost entirely straight (with it being a literal Tear Jerker), though it's subverted a scene (and 15-year Time Skip) later.

-- Blue Drop has an interesting variety, in which Mari run's after Hagino's space ship, right before it rams a ship of the invading Arume fleet.
+- Blue Drop has an interesting variety, in which Mari runs after Hagino's space ship, right before it rams a ship of the invading Arume fleet.

 - At the end of Cardcaptor Sakura, Sakura runs by the train to give Syaoran her second teddy bear to signify that they are a couple and that she will wait for him to return.

 - 5 Centimeters per Second has this as one of its many pivotal moments, because it's one of the last times Tohno sees Akari before they permanently part ways.
-It's made even stronger since it was after the first time they shared a kiss, and spent the whole night catching up and reminiscing, snowed in in an old shack.
+It's made even stronger since it was after the first time they shared a kiss, and spent the whole night catching up and reminiscing, snowed in at an old shack.

 - Fullmetal Alchemist plays with and subverts this several times between Edward and Winry, finally playing it straight in the finale.

-- The Full Metal Panic: 2nd Raid OVA used this at the end.
+- The Full Metal Panic!: 2nd Raid OVA used this at the end.
 Tessa confesses her love to Sagara as he's leaning out of a plane taking off.
-The music swells romantically, and is then subverted when Sagara mishears and thinks Tessa is admitting to being an alcoholic.
+The music swells romantically and is then subverted when Sagara mishears and thinks Tessa is admitting to being an alcoholic.
 Tessa is not amused.